datopian/flowershow/site/content/docs/publish-tutorial.md

 npx flowershow preview some-parent-dir
 ```

-You will now be able to see your website on http://localhost:3000/ - it will reload every time you make some changes to your content.
+After running this command, you will now be able to see your website on http://localhost:3000/ - it will reload every time you make some changes to your content.

 If your ready to publish your site, you can now build it with the following command: